strategicdata/pmhc-mds-spec/table/collection-occasion/k10p/score.rst

 The K10 Total score is based on the sum of K10 item 01 through 10 (range: 10-50).
-Items 11
-through 14 are excluded from the total because they are separate measures of disability associated with the problems referred to in the preceding ten items.
+Items 11 through 14 are excluded from the total because they are separate measures of disability associated with the problems referred to in the preceding ten items.

 The Total score is computed using the equation shown below, with the result being rounded to the nearest whole number.
 If any item has not been completed (that is, has not been coded 1, 2, 3, 4, 5), it is excluded from the calculation and not counted as a valid item.
 If more than one item is missing, the Total Score is set as missing.

-Total score = (sum of item scores/number of valid completed items) x number of items
+Total score = (sum of item scores/number of valid completed items) x total number of items

 For the Total score, the missing value used should be 99.